CyberT33N/mongodb-cheat-sheet/README.md

 ____________________________________________________
 <br><br>
 - $redact	Reshapes each document in the stream by restricting the content for each document based on information stored in the documents themselves.
 Incorporates the functionality of $project and $match.
 Can be used to implement field level redaction.
 For each input document, outputs either one or zero documents. (https://docs.mongodb.com/manual/reference/operator/aggregation/redact/#pipe._S_redact)
+- In easy words you can search nested objects for the same fields and check for a specific value.

+<br><br>
 - Syntax:
 ```javascript
 { $redact: <expression> }